-The Company does not have any pension plans for any of the Directors and does not pay pension amounts in relation to their remuneration.
-The Company has not paid out any excess retirement benefits to any Directors or past Directors.
-The Company has not paid any excess retirement benefits to any current or past Directors.
+The Group has a bonus scheme in place for executives no amounts have been accrued or paid under the scheme for the year ended 31 December 2021 this respect.
+The Group does not have any pension plans for any of the Directors and does not pay pension amounts in relation to their remuneration.
+The Group has not paid out any excess retirement benefits to any Directors or past Directors.
+The Group has not paid any excess retirement benefits to any current or past Directors.